ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 **It seems that there's quite a bit of debate around whether or not simply _using_ a GPL'ed library (e.g. via an `import` or `use` statement) in your code constitutes creating a derived work and therefore subjects your code to the GPL license!**

-At first, this seemed like it couldn't possibly be true.
-But the more we researched it, the more confusing it became.
+Just _using_ hipread in ipumsr might require ipumsr to be released under GPL?
+Yikes.
+And the more we researched it, the more confusing it became.

 Let's first examine what the GPLv3 license itself has to say about this.
 The relevant section is titled "Corresponding Source" in the license text: